 Even in the absence of charges, any cohabitant who has been the victim (or is in danger) of domestic violence or abuse in Bountiful may also file a petition for an ex parte order.
 Your Bountiful domestic violence attorney will guide you through the process.
 These orders are made without notice to the defendant and without the defendant first appearing before a judge.
 In theory, ex parte orders prohibit the offender from engaging in violent acts against the victim.
 They also ban any and all contact between the two parties and prohibit the defendant from showing up at the victim’s residence, school, or place of employment.

 In Bountiful, domestic violence in the presence of a child (or children) carries even stiffer penalties, with Utah state law allowing for an individual to be charged with separate counts for each child present.
 Based on our experience with previous clients, this statute does not clearly define its own parameters, meaning that something as simple as being within earshot of the violence can, legally speaking, be considered domestic violence in the “presence of the child.”

-Jardine Law Offices, P.C. knows what it takes to help you and your family secure the future you deserve.
-For a criminal defense attorney with a stellar track record, Call 801-350-3506 today to schedule your free consultation.
+Jardine Law Offices P.C. knows what it takes to help you and your family secure the future you deserve.
+For a domestic violence attorney in Bountiful with a stellar track record, Call 801-350-3506 today to schedule your free consultation.